sithmel/occamsrazor-validator/README.md

 =====================
 [![Build Status](https://travis-ci.org/sithmel/occamsrazor-validator.svg?branch=master)](https://travis-ci.org/sithmel/occamsrazor-validator)

+This is a validator library with a very specific goal.
+Identify if a value matches some criteria using (duck typing)[https://en.wikipedia.org/wiki/Duck_typing] and assigning a score to the match.

-The main goal of the library is to be used for duck-typing.
-It contains a validator object that allows to easily check any aspect of an object/value.
-It is not a schema validator library.
+Given the goal it is not a full fledged schema validator library.
 For this reason:

-* It detects what an object is rather than what it is not
+* It identifies what an object "has" rather than what it "is"
 * An object passing the validation returns a "validationResult".
 This object has a value, based on how many validation steps has passed.

-It is a part of occamsrazor (https://github.com/sithmel/occamsrazor.js) that uses this library for picking the right adapter for a specific set of arguments.
+It is a part of occamsrazor (https://github.com/sithmel/occamsrazor.js) that uses this library for picking the right function for a specific set of arguments.

 Importing the library
 =====================